tonantr/react-hooks-component-mounting-lab/README.md

 ## Introduction

 In this lab, we will be be implementing React lifecycle methods for a simple
 app: MultiTimer.
-MultiTimer allows users to start multiple one-second timers.
+MultiTimer allows users to start multiple one-second timers...
 Start as many timers as you need!
 Each timer is a single component and keeps track of its own time using state.